Applied Mathematics and Statistics

 MATH503.
 FUNCTIONAL ANALYSIS.
 3.0 Semester Hrs.

 (II) Properties of metric spaces, normed spaces and Banach spaces, inner product and Hilbert spaces.
 Fundamental theorems for normed and Banach spaces with applications.
 Orthogonality and orthonormal systems on Hilbert spaces with applications to approximation theory.
 Compact, bounded and unbounded operators.
 Duality, adjoint, self-adjoint, Hilbert-adjoint operators.
 Spectral analysis of linear operators.
 Applications to differential and integral equations.
-Prerequisites: MATH502.
 3 hours lecture; 3 semester hours.

 MATH506.
 COMPLEX ANALYSIS II.
 3.0 Semester Hrs.